Three's Company: Syndication

 In March 2001, after being notified by a viewer, Nick at Nite quickly edited an episode ("The Charming Stranger") where John Ritter's scrotum skin was briefly visible through the bottom of a pair of blue boxer shorts.
 The most famous quip about this issue was uttered by Ritter himself, who told the New York Observer when they asked him about the controversy: "I've requested that Nickelodeon air both versions, edited and unedited, because sometimes you feel like a nut, and sometimes you don't" (quoting an advertising jingle for Almond Joy and Mounds candy bars).
 The incident was also brought-up during a "Celebrity Secrets" comedy bit on Late Night with Conan O'Brien in the late 1990s, in which a nervous-acting Ritter jokingly says, "Somebody asked me if I did that on purpose..."
 After taking a nervous sip of water, he responds, "You bet I did!"

-Since 2010, the show has aired on Antenna TV, where its spin-offs also air.
-Because the spin-offs cannot be stripped due to a lack of episodes, they are aired at the same time with the show.
-In Canada, DejaView (a Shaw Media property) re-airs the show.
-In French Canada, it currently airs on Prise 2 (owned by Groupe TVA), using a soundtrack dubbed in Montreal.
+Since 2011, the show has aired on Antenna TV where its spin-offs have also aired.
+Because the spin-offs cannot be stripped due to a lack of episodes for syndication, they are aired at the same time with the show.
+In Canada, DejaView (a Corus Entertainment property) re-airs the show.

-As of early 2017, re-runs are also shown on the Logo Network.

-In Italy, the series was shown on Rete 4 & Italia 1 as Tre cuori in affitto (Three Hearts for Rent) from 1984 until 1989.

-In the United Kingdom, the series was shown on ITV Night Time in the late 1980s and early 1990s.

-In 2020, Pluto TV added the show to their channel lineup.

-The show made its IFC debut on November 27, 2020.
+In 2020, Pluto TV added the show to their channel lineup. and also made its IFC debut on November 27, 2020.